MicrosoftDocs/power-pages-docs/power-pages-docs/security/authentication/openid-provider.md

 ## Configure the OpenID Connect provider

-Similar to all other providers, you have to sign in to [Power Pages](https://make.powerpages.microsoft.com) to configure the OpenID Connect provider.
+To configure the OpenID Connect provider, sign in to [Power Pages](https://make.powerpages.microsoft.com) and navigate to the [Set up workspace](../../configure/setup-workspace.md).

-1. Select [Add provider](configure-site.md) for your portal.
+1. Select [New provider](configure-site.md) for your website.

 1. For **Login provider**, select **Other**.